oracle-livelabs/em-omc/enterprise-manager/emcc/intro/intro-monitoring-overview.md

 - Metric Extensions to monitor conditions specific to your environment

+- Dynamic Runbooks to triage and resolve your incidents

 #### Applicable Enterprise Manager Management Packs
 Labs under this workshop do not need any additional Management Pack and are a core functionality of the Enterprise Manager.